RJ Muna Photography

 Artistic Director

-Lomask has created for Disney's World Showcase and Future World and consults for IDEO.
-She has been commissioned to create original works for Apple, NASA, TED, SFO, the Discovery Channel, Computers and Structures, the California Academy of Sciences, The Crucible, and the Salvadorian Olympic Gymnastics Team.
-She helped launch the Volvo S60 in Malaysia, a new line of activewear with Athleta, and celebrate the mapping of the human genome with Celera.
-She directed a VR180 stereoscopic immersive film with Adobe, produced by the SF Dance Film Festival.
+With Capacitor, Lomask has created evening-length works inspired by the deep Earth and ocean, forest ecology, flower reproduction, outer space, early childhood, and creativity in the brain.
+Her projects are developed through collaboration with scientists, engineers, designers, dancers, circus artists, and composers, and she has toured internationally presenting this work.
+She has been commissioned to create original works for Apple, NASA, TED, SFO, the Discovery Channel, the California Academy of Sciences, and the Salvadorian Olympic Gymnastics Team.
+Lomask created for Disney's World Showcase and Future World and consulted for IDEO.
+She appeared in National Geographic's 'Wild Chronicles' with canopy tree ecologist Dr. Nalini Nadkarni.
+She created the launch event for the Volvo S60 in Malaysia, inspired a new line of activewear with Athleta, and celebrated the mapping of the human genome with Celera.
+She directed a VR180 stereoscopic immersive film with Adobe that was produced by the SF Dance Film Festival.

 Awards